PAC-Bayesian Soft Actor-Critic Learning

-The Probably Approximately Correct (PAC) Bayesian theory \citep{shawe1997pac, mcallester1999pac} develops analytical statements about the worst-case generalization performances of Gibbs predictors that hold with high probability \citep{alquier2021user}.
+Probably Approximately Correct (PAC) Bayesian theory \citep{shawe1997pac, mcallester1999pac} develops analytical statements about the worst-case generalization performances of Gibbs predictors that hold with high probability \citep{alquier2021user}.
 The theory assumes the predictors to follow a posterior measure tunable to observations while maintaining similarity to a desired prior measure.
+Although this prior and posterior nomenclature resembles that of classical Bayesian theory, as, e.g., the two distributions are not constraint with respect to each other by a given likelihood.
+Rather it forms part of a growing literature known as generalized Bayesian inference \citep{guedj2019primer,matrusbara2022}.
 In addition to being in widespread use for deriving analytical guarantees for model performance, PAC Bayesian bounds are useful for developing training objectives with learning-theoretic justifications in supervised learning \citep{dziugaite2017computing} and dynamical systems modeling \citep{haussmann2021learning}.
-To date, their potential in the reinforcement learning setups has remained relatively unexplored.
+Although PAC Bayesian bounds offer useful tools for deriving conservative losses, which have many applications in reinforcement learning, their potential as training objectives has remained relatively unexplored to date.